 telephone.
 Buyers wishing to proceed in this manner may send

-completing the form provided along with a check or bank details.
+by completing the form provided along with a check or bank

-SVV Thierry de MAIGRET will act on behalf of the bidding
+details.
+SVV Thierry de Maigret will act on behalf of the bidding

-effort to purchase the relevant lot at the lowest possible price, not
+an effort to purchase the relevant lot at the lowest possible price,

-exceeding the stated maximum figure.
-Should an equivalent bid
+not exceeding the stated maximum figure.
+Should an equivalent

-be submitted in the room on the day of auction, the bidding party
+bid be submitted in the room on the day of auction, the bidding